Victory Heights Primary School

 • Cross key stage work

 At Victory Heights Primary School, we believe that assessment is an essential part of teaching and learning.
-The main benefits of assessment enable each teacher to find out what pupils know, understand and can do and then plan appropriate progression throughout all curriculum areas, tailored to the learning needs and abilities of the specific child.
-Formative and summative assessments take place and regular feedback will be given to parents.
-Children will be given a National Curriculum level assessment in Reading, Writing, and Mathematics.
-We are also committed to reporting on social as well as academic progress.
+Assessment allows teachers to understand what pupils know, understand, and can do, enabling them to plan appropriate progression across all curriculum areas.
+This ensures learning is tailored to each child's specific needs and abilities.
+We use both formative and summative assessments, with regular feedback provided to parents.
+Children receive a National Curriculum level assessment in Reading, Writing, Science and Mathematics.
+Additionally, we are committed to reporting on social as well as academic progress.

-As part of Dubai School inspection requirements, VHPS uses internal and external data to track attainment and progress.
-Using the National EYFS framework and curriculum in England, children use success criteria in lesson and language for learning to assess their understanding.
-Teachers then select statements in all subject areas that the child is secure on and make a judgment as to whether they are at all or exceeding age expectations.
-Children are also assessed using international benchmark tests.
+As part of Dubai Schools' inspection requirements, VHPS uses internal and external data (TIMSS, Progress Tests and NGRT) to track attainment and progress.
+Following the National EYFS framework and the English curriculum, children use success criteria and learning language to assess their own understanding.
+Teachers then select statements in all subject areas that indicate whether a child is secure in their learning and make a judgment on whether they are meeting or exceeding age expectations.

-We pride ourselves on regular communication with home and alongside two calendar parent consultation meeting.
+We pride ourselves on maintaining regular communication with parents, including scheduled parent consultation meetings throughout the year.